-More generally, the challenge that a young child faces is to download Culture.Zip, to learn the abstract and generative knowledge of ones culture by a variety of means.
-As previous work emphasizes, program-like representations are compositional and modular-one could learn different pieces from different individuals and pick and choose the best parts or innovate on single sub-program without disrupting the rest of the accumulated knowledge.
-This enables innovation without the loss in fidelity that would occur if innovation could only come from unstructured random perturbations.
+More generally, how can an account of social learning as program induction shed light on cumulative culture and cultural evolution?
+We can think of cultural know-how as an ever growing library of programs distributed across a population.
+Metaphorically, the challenge of cultural learning facing a young learner is to efficiently "download Culture.zip", that is, to rapidly acquire the abstract and generative knowledge of one's culture by a variety of means.
+As previous work emphasizes, program-like representations are compositional and modular.
+One could learn different pieces from different individuals and pick and choose the best parts.
+Similarly, one could innovate on a single sub-program without disrupting the rest of the accumulated knowledge.
+This would enable innovation without the loss in fidelity that occurs when the only source of innovation is unstructured random perturbations.